Russian e-commerce leader Wildberries launches in Ukraine.

 Wildberries, the number one retailer in Russia, launched sales in Ukraine.
 Customers can order goods with free delivery in the wildberries.ua online store as well as through the iOS mobile application.
 An Android app will be launched shortly, reports East-West Digital News (EWDN).

-In addition to Russia and Ukraine, the company operates commercially in six countries: Belarus, Armenia, Kazakhstan and Kyrgyzstan – as well as Poland and Slovakia where sales started in January and May of this year, respectively.
-Founded in 2004 by Tatyana Bakalchuk, now the richest woman in Russia, Wildberries generated nearly $3.5 billion in revenues in 2019, up 88% from 2018.
+In addition to Russia and Ukraine, the company operates commercially in six countries: Belarus, Armenia, Kazakhstan and Kyrgyzstan – as well as Poland and Slovakia, where sales started in January and May of this year respectively.
+Founded in 2004 by Tatyana Bakalchuk, now the richest woman in Russia, Wildberries generated nearly $3.5bn in revenues in 2019, up 88% from 2018.

 The Ukrainian e-commerce operations are run by a Polish subsidiary of the company.